-Directly incorporating full-order models into a singleoptimization is another common approach to complex wholebody motion generation.
+It is also possible to use full-order dynamic models in singleoptimization approaches.
 One option is to use full dynamics with either a hybrid [9]-[11] or contact-implicit [12]-[15] formulation.
-Alternatively, centroidal dynamics are utilized in [16]-[18] with full kinematics through centroidal momentum matrix (CMM) [19].
+Alternatively, centroidal dynamics are utilized in [16]-[18] with full kinematics through the centroidal momentum matrix (CMM) [19].
 Notably, the differential dynamic programming (DDP)-based indirect approaches, such as FDDP [10] and constrained SLQ [18], have shown impressive results in terms of computational efficiency and constraint handling.
-Additional efforts have also been made in [20]-[22] to enforce general state, input equality and inequality constraints.
-However, a both efficient and generalpurpose solver, capable of handling nonlinear full-order models, does not yet exist especially for highly agile acrobatic motions.
+Additional efforts have been made in [20]-[22] to enforce general equality and inequality constraints; however, a both efficient and generalpurpose solver, capable of handling nonlinear full-order models, does not yet exist, especially for highly agile acrobatic motions.